Best 8 Neighborhoods to Live in St. Petersburg, FL

 Like art and trendy urban districts?
 You’ve got it in the revitalized Downtown St. Petersburg area.

-Some consider University Park-South Downtown one of St. Petersburg’s greatest singles and young professional neighborhoods.
-The 600 block of Central Avenue is marketed as “the coolest block in St Petersburg” because it is bursting with public arts, art galleries, craft beer breweries, boutique stores, nightclubs, and live music.
+Some consider University Park-South Downtown one of Saint Petersburg’s greatest singles and young professional neighborhoods.
+The 600 block of Central Avenue is marketed as “the coolest block in Saint Petersburg” because it is bursting with public arts, art galleries, craft beer breweries, boutique stores, nightclubs, and live music.
 The Central Arts District and Waterfront Arts District are enormous draws for locals and tourists alike.
-Few cities have the same rainbow of galleries, murals, museums, restaurants, and stores as St. Pete’s downtown area.
+Few cities have the same rainbow of galleries, murals, museums, restaurants, and shopping centers as Saint Petersburg’s downtown area.

 Not only are these huge attractions, but even more amenities are walkable from the district.
-Those include the world-famous Dali Museum, University of South Florida-St. Petersburg campus, The Mall at Sundial, St. Pete Pier, and professional sports venues like Tropicana Field.
+Those include the world-famous Dali Museum (known for its extensive collection of works by the legendary surrealist artist Salvador Dalí), University of South Florida-St. Petersburg campus, The Mall at Sundial, St. Pete Pier, and professional sports venues like Tropicana Field.

 In between all these vibrant and repurposed industrial areas are historic single-family homes, townhomes, and new high-rise condos.
 October 2022 had 102 homes for sale with a median list price of $850,000.